 I'm trying to understand what the term "transitive join" means.
-Could you please explain, and perhaps give a simple
+Could you please explain, and perhaps give a simple example?

 Literally, a transitive join is a join that "goes across" (if I remember my high school Latin, which was several decades ago).
 Merriam-Webster's second definition of transitive is: